 Lexus IS Interior

-The Lexus IS sedan has 13 cubic feet of trunk space, which is about average for the class.
-IS C models have 10.8 cubic feet of cargo space with the top up and 2.4 cubic feet with it lowered.
-One reviewer says that the IS sedan’s small trunk opening can make it difficult to pack.
-Despite the convertible’s smaller trunk, another reviewer notes that there’s still room for a set of golf clubs.
+The 2015 Lexus IS sedan has 13.8 cubic feet of trunk space, which is fairly good for the class.
+The convertible has 10.8 cubic feet of trunk space with the top up, and 2.4 cubic feet with the top down.